Maximum Mean Discrepancy with Unequal Sample Sizes via Generalized U-Statistics: Conclusion

 In this paper we have shown that the generalized U-statistic estimator $\MMDhatsq$ provides an effective framework for two-sample testing with unequal sample sizes. $\MMDhatsq$ is compatible with the classical setting where the samples sizes are proportional, but our results extend to the situation where one sample is asymptotically dominant by changing the scaling from $n_X + n_Y$ to $\min\{n_X,n_Y\}$.
 To derive the asymptotic distributions of $\MMDhatsq$, we characterized generalized U-statistics based on the degeneracy of their kernel and matched this order of degeneracy with the hypotheses $H_0$ and $H_1$ under appropriate assumptions.
 Even when $n_X = n_Y$, while $\MMDhatsq$ and $\MMDhatsqu$ are asymptotically equivalent in probability, $\MMDhatsq$ has strictly lower variance on finite samples if $\inner{C_P}{C_Q} \ne 0$; when $n_X \ne n_Y$, the variance gap can be large.

 Leveraging our theoretical results, we derived an approximation to the asymptotic test power, which is (nearly) monotonic in the signal-to-noise ratio $\MMDsq / \sigma$.
-This yields a power-optimization scheme based on maximizing $\MMDhatsq / (\hat\sigma + \lambda)$, with which we demonstrated improved performance in distinguishing synthetic Gaussians and CIFAR image data.
+This yields a power-optimization scheme based on maximizing $\MMDhatsq / (\hat\sigma + \lambda)$, with which we demonstrated improved performance in the challenging problem of distinguishing CIFAR-10.1 from CIFAR-10.

 The main theoretical aspect we did not fully characterize is determining the conditions under which $\zeta_X$ and $\zeta_Y$ are positive, or have matching signs. \cref{prop: degen-conds} makes significant progress towards this, in the case of continuous kernels (with overlapping support) and/or analytic kernels (with potentially non-overlapping support); typical kernels defined by neural networks will be continuous but not analytic, leaving the disjoint-support question with such kernels unknown.
 These questions, however, seem to be of particular interest only when the supports are very complex; distributions with ``simple'' disjoint supports are easy to distinguish.